ChessMax/awesome-programming-languages/README.md

 - [Melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more easily readable and maintainable.
 - [Mercury](https://github.com/Mercury-Language/mercury) - Mercury is a logic/functional programming language which combines the clarity and the expressiveness of declarative programming with advanced static analysis and error detection features.
 - [MetaLang 99](https://github.com/Hirrolot/metalang99) - A functional language for C99 preprocessor metaprogramming.
-- [MiniLisp](https://github.com/rui314/minilisp) - A readable lisp in less than 1k lines of C.
 - [Minsk](https://github.com/terrajobst/minsk) - Minsk, a handwritten compiler in C#.
 It illustrates basic concepts of compiler construction and how one can tool the language inside of an IDE by exposing APIs for parsing and type checking.
 - [Mond](https://github.com/Rohansi/Mond) - A scripting language for .NET Core.
 You can try it in a browser [here](https://rohbot.net/mond/).
 - [Motorway](https://github.com/Ninesquared81/motorway-lang) - An esoteric programming language based around the British motorway network.